EXCLUSIVE-Suspect confesses to killing Malta journalist, says hit was "just business" | Law-Order

 Reuters is not at this stage publishing further details of those allegations or naming the individuals accused by Degiorgio, all of whom deny any involvement in any crime.
 Malta Police Force and the prosecutors handling the murder case did not respond to requests for an official comment on Degiorgio's remarks.

-William Cuschieri, the lawyer for Alfred and George Degiorgio, did not respond to requests for comment for this article.
+In a further statement to Reuters via their lawyer, George and Alfred Degiorgio said they are seeking a judgment "in line with that already handed down to Vincent Muscat.
+We are willing to divulge everything we know about other murders, bombs and crimes provided we receive a pardon.
+We emphasize that the families of other victims should be served justice too."
 Caruana Galizia was killed after she levelled a series of corruption allegations against prominent people, including ministers in the island's Labour Party government.
 Her murder raised suspicions that some of the people she was investigating could be involved in plotting her death.

 Fenech, who stands accused of ordering up the successful 2017 hit, was first identified in connection with Caruana Galizia in November 2018 articles by Reuters and the Times of Malta.
 The report named him as the owner of a company known as 17 Black that Caruana Galizia alleged, without citing evidence, was being used to bribe politicians.
 Fenech was also the head of a controversial power station project in Malta.
 According to prosecution evidence presented in court in multiple preliminary hearings since 2018, George Degiorgio and his gang had tracked the journalist throughout the summer of 2017.
 In the early hours of October 16, 2017, prosecutors allege, the gang planted a bomb under a seat in her car.